Reuse Custom Code in Stateflow Charts

 orvoid myfun(void)

-cause linking errors because they appear multiple times in the source files of the generated code.
+cause linking errors because the definitions appear multiple times in the source files of the generated code.

-Include directories — Enter a space-separated list of the folder paths that contain custom header files that you include either directly in the Header file parameter or indirectly in the compiled target.
+Include directories — Enter a list of the folder paths that contain custom header, source, and library files that you include either directly in the configuration parameters or indirectly in the compiled target.
+You can separate entries with newlines, spaces, or semicolons.
 For more information, see Include directories (Simulink).

-Libraries — Enter a space-separated list of static libraries that contain custom object code to link into the target.
+Libraries — Enter a list of static libraries that contain custom object code to link into the target, separated by newlines, spaces, or semicolons.
 For more information, see Libraries (Simulink).

 Defines — Enter a space-separated list of preprocessor macro definitions to add to the generated code.
 For more information, see Defines (Simulink).